eventide-project/docs/user-guide/writers/messaging-writer.md

 If the expected version and the stream version no longer match at the time of the write, the `MessageStore::ExpectedVersion::Error` is raised.

-The implication is that, except when applying fail-over and reservation messaging patterns, concurrency is considered an anomaly.
-It's not expected that two separate writers would be writing to the same stream concurrently as this would violate the authority of a service over its streams.
-Only one service should be empowered to write to a stream.
+The implication is that, except when applying fail-over and reservation messaging patterns, concurrent writing to an _event stream_ is considered an anomaly.
+It's not expected that two separate writers would be writing to the same event stream concurrently as this would violate the authority of a component over its streams.
+Only one instance of a [hosted](/user-guide/component-host.md) component should be empowered to write to a stream.

 ## Assuring an Initial Write